-Portions of a tree which go into dormancy early in the fall will show less winter injury than those in which the dormant stage is delayed.
+OREGON Portions of a tree which go into dormancy early in the fall will show less winter injury than those in which the dormant stage is delayed.
 Trees that are only partially freeze injured will show the most injury in such places as crotches, bases of branches, and perhaps low on the trunk, while tips of branches may show no injury.

 Freezing injury is identified in the spring by dead bark extending to the snow line.
 The bark may crack and peel, exposing a discolored cambium and sapwood (black in the case of pear and walnut), or adhere and shrink as it dries out, forming a sunken area.
 In other cases, a new bark is developed beneath the old, which eventually scales off.
 Sometimes the wood is killed, but the cambium and inner bark remain alive.
-In such cases, a new sapwood cylinder is grown covering a dead black or dark brown heart.
-One form of winter injury is "winter sun scald" which is due to the action of the sun in warming the tissue in the daytime, alternating with the severe cold of the nights.
-This type of injury is always found in the south or southwest side of the trunk.
+In such cases, a new sapwood cylinder is grown covern g a dead black or dark brown heart.
+One winter injury is "winter sun scald" which is due to the action of the sun in warming the them the daytime, alternating with the severe cold of th nights.
+This type of injury is always found in south or southwest side of the trank.
 Usually the bark cracks or splits open.

-It is advisable to inspect all trees in the orchard immediately following a severe freeze.
-But do not assume that trees have been killed until the end of the following summer since trees sometimes recover amazingly well.
-Unless the bark is split, the trees should be left alone until spring when injured areas are well defined.
-When bark is split and loose because of freeze injury, it should be tacked down to keep the wood from drying out.
-Large-headed galvanized roofing nails are suitable for this purpose.
-This will help to keep the outer layers of wood alive, prevent rotting, and promote more rapid recovery of the trees.
+It is advisable to inspect all trees in the orchard immediately following a severe roeze.
+But do not assume that we's have been killed until the end of the following summer since trees constimes recover anazingly well.
+Unless the task is split, the trees should be lest alone until spring when injured areas are well defined.
+When bark is split and nose because of freeze in any, it should be tacked down to keep the world from drying out.
+Large-headed galanized roofing tails are suitable or this purpose.
+This will hell to keep the outer layers of world alive, prevent rotting, and promote more rapid recovery of the trees.

 Freeze injury cankers are commonly inhabited by fungus and bacterial wound parasites.
 To protect against this, all canker areas, after becoming clearly defined, should be thoroughly cleaned of dead, loose, or ragged tissues and then coated with a wound dressing.
-Trees showing considerable damage to fruiting spurs or shoots should not be pruned during the following spring.
-Freeze-injured trees which are not pruned often recover better than those which are pruned, as they have a larger leaf surface and can manufacture food and grow new conductive tissue faster than pruned trees.
-If necessary, prune the following summer after the extent of injury is apparent.
+Trees showing considerable damage to fruiting spurs or shoot should not be pruned during the following spring freeze-injured trees which are not pruned often recover better than those which are pruned, as they have a larger leaf surface and can manufacture food and grow new conductive tissue faster than pruned trees.
+If necessary, prune the following summer after in extent of injury is apparent.

-Trees recovering from freeze injury whose growth has been checked by "black heart" injury frequently set a heavy bloom the following year and overbear.
-Such trees should be heavily pruned the second spring to reduce the amount of fruit set and stimulate vegetative growth.
+Trees recovering from freeze injury whose growth has been necked by "black hein" injury frequently set a heavy bloom the following year and overbean Such trees should be heavily pruned the second spring to reduce the amount of fruit set and stimulate vegetative growth.

-If the entire above-ground portion of the tree is killed, it sometimes is possible to regrow the tree from sprouts which originate on the uninjured portion of the trunk below ground.
-This is seldom practical with trees over five years old.
-The tree should be cut back to the uninjured part, and the wound treated.
-Shoots arising from below the bud or graft union must be either regrafted or removed.
+If the entire above-ground portion of the tree is killed, it sanctimes is possible to regrow the tree from sprout, which originate on the uninjured portion of the truit kelow ground.
+This is seldom practical with the over five years old.
+The tree should be cut hack to the uninjured part, and the wound treated shoots arising from below the bud or graft union must be either regrafted or removed.